I’m an advocate of social media. In particular, I talk about its use from a customer service and user experience perspective.

 Intersperse branded content

-We used a few key elements in our strategy, which mainly focused around Facebook ads and audiences supported by Twitter organic reach.
+We used a few key elements in our social media plan, which mainly focused around Facebook ads and audiences supported by Twitter organic reach.

 Facebook knows what you did last summer… and who you’ve been stalking.